mihai-vlc/path-autocomplete/README.md

 ## Release notes

+#### 1.11.0
+Adds the `path-autocomplete.pathSeparators` option to control the separators when inserting the path outside strings.

 #### 1.10.0
 - Updates the behavior of `extensionOnImport` to be taken into account only on import statements line.